HokaGebb/HokaGebb/READMEPLZ.md

 - 👋 Hi, I’m @HokaGebb or you can call me Gebb.
 - 👀 I’m interested in ...
 Gaming.
 - 🌱 I’m currently learning ...
 How to love Jk, How to make my own application someday...
-- 💞️ Im Uploading my activities/task performance during my first semester as a Student of STI.
+- 💞️ Im Uploading my activities/task performance here in GitHub during my first semester as a Student of STI.
 - 📫 How to reach me ...
 Better Call Saul jk.

 <!---